 - Report hazards and risks.

-- Receive reminders to complete certain tasks such as routine safety checks.
+- Receive reminders to complete certain tasks

 - Generate reports from the filed incident and risk reports.